 This two-year period applies to such injury cases that involve:

 Note that medical malpractice cases are an exception to the general two-year statute of limitations rule.
-In general, the statute of limitations for these cases is one year from the date of discovery that injury was caused by medical negligence, or three years from the date of injury.3 In contrast, note that the statute of limitations for actions involving a written contract vary from one to four years.4
+In general, the statute of limitations for these cases is one year from the date of discovery that injury was caused by medical negligence, or three years from the date of injury.3 In contrast, note that the statute of limitations for actions involving a written contract varies from one to four years.4